Making Tax Digital… Are You Filing Correctly?

-VAT Registered: Businesses with a turnover of £85,000 and above will need to be ready to go digital by April 2019; whether you submit monthly or quarterly.
+VAT Registered: Businesses with a turnover of £85,000 are already required to be digital; whether they submit monthly or quarterly.
 Whilst businesses with a turnover lower than this threshold have extra time, as previously suggested, early adoption is advised.
 The current online VAT return will not meet the requirements.

 Corporation Tax (limited companies): The timings for MTD for corporation tax have yet to be confirmed but it will not become mandatory before April 2020.